 TIP: If you like discovering Bern via a tour, you can book your tours here.
 I mainly use Viator or GetYourGuide and like both, though I nowadays book tours more often via GetYourGuide.
 I have picked a few tours that might help you explore the Old Town of Bern.

 Do you have more than 1 day in Bern and would like to do more?
 Then find out about more Bern activities that are fun.

 By the way, this is a lot to put in a one day Bern itinerary.
 It is doable, but why not extend your stay a little?
 If you have more time these are things to do in Bern in 2 days actually.

 Why not swim in the Aare river?

-If you visit Bern in the summer, swimming in the Aare might be the perfect spot to swim.
+If you visit Bern in the summer, swimming in the Aare is one of the best things to do in Bern.
 If you take a swim go to Marzili Lido, which is close to the Parliament Building.

 Okay, tip number 8,9,10 sound super interesting and these are tips I recommend to you though I have not done them myself (traveling with a dog sometimes limits your availabilities) so I would love to do them, what about you?

 You cannot visit Bern and skip the old town – but why not visit at night and do a night watchman tour through the Old Town which is a popular activity.

 Spooky Side of Bern